home / other / favourites: OtherPower TreeHugger Solar John BusinessGreen Renewable Energy World Energy Blog BBC Green Room

-Earth Notes: Towards a Real LZC (Low/Zero-Carbon) Office
+Earth Notes: Towards a Real LZC Low/Zero-Carbon Office (2008)

-I don't want to use carbon offsetting, eg planting trees that nominally soak up some agreed amount of carbon/CO2 (for a while), but rather I want to genuinely and measurably reduce consumption and/or (micro)generate some of the energy that I consume, causing a net reduction in energy actually imported to the house each year.
+I don't want to use carbon offsetting, eg planting trees that nominally soak up some agreed amount of carbon/CO2 (for a while).
+Rather I want to genuinely and measurably reduce consumption and/or (micro)generate some of the energy that I consume, causing a net reduction in energy actually imported to the house each year.

-I've already taken all my office lighting off-grid, so other than embodied manufacturing energy costs, I'm already zero-carbon there.
+I'd already taken all my office lighting off-grid by the start of this project in 2007--2008.
+So other than embodied manufacturing energy costs, I'm already zero-carbon there.

 Notes: